bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Only prolong realistic presence transitions on enter, not exit.
 * Delay cubes for presence transition exit.
 Need to first calculate presence exit transition times.

-# Investigative TODO:
-* Why does Google search have show text as title?

 # Performance TODO:
 * Performance.
 (Redux.)
 * Be smarter about memo.